Halls Head Campus Performing Arts Instrumental/Vocal/Ensemble Lesson Application

-Please find below the conditions attached to joining the Instrumental/Vocal/Ensemble Music Programme in 2021 at Frederick Irwin.
+Please find below the conditions attached to joining the Instrumental/Vocal/Ensemble Music Programme in 2022 at Frederick Irwin Anglican School.
 At the end of the letter are the procedures that need to be followed for new and continuing students.
-Please read the information carefully and if you have queries contact Jenny Crutchett, Head of Performing Arts, at the School or via firstname.lastname@example.org.
+Please read the information carefully and if you have queries contact the Music Administrative Assistant via email@example.com at the School.

 - Instrumental Tutors are engaged for the year based on the number of students accepted into the programme.
 Lessons therefore must be undertaken for the whole of the year.